meralkk/product-list/README.md

-# You can also experience the project live by clicking on the Vercel link.
+# Live Demo

-https://product-list-meralkk.vercel.app/
+You can see the project live by clicking on the Vercel link. https://product-list-meralkk.vercel.app/